 ICE will certify in writing the names of those WCSO personnel who successfully complete training and pass all required test(s).
-Upon receipt of the certification, the ICE SAC and/or the ICE FOD in New Orleans, Louisiana, will provide the participating WCSO personnel a signed authorization letter allowing the named WCSO personnel to perform specified functions of an immigration officer for an initial period of one year from the date of the authorization.
-ICE will also provide a copy of the authorization letters issued by ICE and whose immigration enforcement efforts are subject to a designated ICE supervisor may conduct immigration officer functions described in this MOA.
+Upon receipt of the certification, the ICE FOD in Atlanta, GA will provide the participating WCSO personnel a signed authorization letter allowing the named WCSO personnel to perform specified functions of an immigration officer for an initial period of one year from the date of the authorization.
+ICE will also provide a copy of the authorization letter to the WCSO.
+Only those certified WCSO personnel who receive authorization letters issued by ICE and whose immigration enforcement efforts are subject to a designated ICE supervisor may conduct immigration officer functions described in this MOA.